LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_
 _(Specific risk domain: roles and responsibilities in data science projects are divided up multiple actors)_

-- [ ] 4.6.a Our organisation carries out its data science activities autonomously, including the development of datasets and the exploitation of models for its own account.
+- [ ] 4.6.a (advanced) Our organisation carries out its data science activities autonomously, including the development of datasets and the exploitation of models for its own account.
 It is therefore not concerned | _(Concerned / Not concerned)_
-- [ ] 4.6.b At this stage we have not structured this aspect of multi-partner data science projects
+- [ ] 4.6.b (advanced) At this stage we have not structured this aspect of multi-partner data science projects
-- [ ] 4.6.c In these cases, we contract the economic aspect of the relationship with the stakeholders involved upstream of the project
+- [ ] 4.6.c (advanced) In these cases, we contract the economic aspect of the relationship with the stakeholders involved upstream of the project
-- [ ] 4.6.d Our organisation has a policy that responsibly frames the sharing of value with the stakeholders involved
+- [ ] 4.6.d (advanced) Our organisation has a policy that responsibly frames the sharing of value with the stakeholders involved

 <details>
 <summary>Expl4.6 :</summary>